AlexRogalskiy/devops-bootcamp/docs/4/containers-helm.md

 4. Run `helm lint .` to check the syntax of your helm chart.

-5. Run `helm install configmap .` to instal the Helm chart and create the configmap resource to the Kubernetes cluster.
+5. Run `helm install configmap .` to install the Helm chart that ceates a Kubernetes configmap resource.

 ?> To view the state of the Helm chart you just installed you can run `helm list -a`